 Of course, today, with the passage of 128 years, it is now impossible for us to say with certainty whether or not Catherine Eddowes was a prostitute, but it is important that the testimony of those who knew her should be heard and remembered.

-In the following video you can follow the events of this night as Jack the Riper Tour guides Richard Jones, John Bennett and Lindsay Siviter, are joined by leading ripperologist Paul Begg, to take you on a tour of the East End streets where the mystery of the “double event” unfolded.
+On our tour you can follow the events of this night as Jack the Riper Tour guides Richard Jones, John Bennett and Lindsay Siviter, will take you on a tour of the East End streets where the mystery of the “double event” unfolded.

 A CHANGE IN ATTITUDES